team-datagram-rocket/Gira-the-explorer/docs/README.md

 # Sprint 2
-Start date: 2nd of May
+**Start date:** 2nd of May

-End date: 8th of May
+**End date:** 8th of May

+**Sprint goal: Level 1 finished and come to quizzes level 2 **

+Sprint goal better described: _“Buttons and status information shown on level 1.
+All 3 modals with answer alternatives are followed when pressing "Submit your answer".
+You answer what continent, country and area in which you think you are and you get a specific answer based on the 3 answers.
+Furthermore, a score board is shown followed by information about level 2.
+Then a quiz question and 4 answer alternatives are shown based on your location and you can press on a button to submit your answer"._

-The Sprint Demo for sprint 1 is on the 8th of May at 08:15-10:00 in Ka-Sal B.
+The **Sprint Demo** for sprint 2 is on the 8th of May at 08:15-10:00 in Ka-Sal B.

-Names of stories accepted for this sprint: (listed in order of priority) Time and place for the daily scrum:
+Names of **stories** accepted for this sprint: (listed in order of priority) User Interface (UI) elements level 1
-Sprint goal:
+Guess your answer level 1
+Score per answer level 1
+Score board level 1
+Come to screen level 2
+Quizzes level 2
+(Animoji and End screen stories deleted due to overlapping)

+Time and place for the **daily scrum**:
+Room Ka-303 08:30

 # Sprint 3
 Start date: 9th of May